-Online Master of Science in Nursing (MSN) Curriculum
+Master of Science in Nursing (M.S.N.)
+Online Curriculum

-The CCNE-accredited curriculum is comprised of 15 credits of foundation courses followed by concentration courses.
-Students may choose to complete either the Nurse Educator Concentration (24 credits) or the Nurse Executive Leader Concentration (21 credits).
+Our CCNE-accredited curriculum starts with 15 credits of foundation courses covering evidence-based nursing practice, health promotion, ethical and cultural competency, quality and safety, and health care policy and advocacy.
+From there, choose to complete the Nurse Educator Concentration and become a knowledge leader in your organization (24 credits) or the Nurse Executive Leader Concentration and become an operational leader (21 credits).

 Foundation Courses (15 credits)